Master's

 Fellowships

-In addition to merit– or need–based aid offered at the time of admission, the University also offers other funding opportunities to support academic and professional development during the course of study.
-Start researching programs early to identify these opportunities.
+In addition to merit– or need–based scholarships offered at the time of admission, the University also offers other funding opportunities to support academic and professional development during the course of study.
+Start researching programs early – while you are preparing your applications for admission – to identify these opportunities.
 The University maintains a Fellowships Database to assist students in searching for these fellowships.
 Filter by “Master’s” to identify sources of supplemental funding.
 This database includes fellowships unique to UChicago as well as funding provided by external organizations.

 Student Employment